Why I (finally) tried Stitch Fix

 Each box includes a postage-paid return envelope.
 Pack the items you wish to return into the envelope, and return it as directed.

-I have to admit, when I received my first box, I didn’t realize you only had 3 days to turn it back around.
+I have to admit, when I received my first box, I didn’t realize you only had 3 days to turn it back around or request an extension.
 I’m glad I opened it on the third day, but it left me with very little time to evaluate the clothing before getting it back out into the mail to meet the deadline.